kongkrit/wireguard-vanity-address/README.md

 private 6MmDr0u+LtM4wNtORKMTSlRxldwkYCO9mLV08mDuzU4=  public NjoHNY6U03+VFa8QxipMl4nC3wJ+wgEK4LyaFK/CTCU=
 ```

-- Instead of using docker run's `-it` flag, you can use `-d` flag as well, but you will have to monitor the log file
+- Instead of using `docker run` with `-it` flag, you can use `-d` flag as well, but you will have to monitor the log file yourself.
+The container will run forever until you manually stop it.

 ### Todo: